PriyanK7n/PriyanK7n/README.md

 ### Hi there, I'm Priyank  - aka [PriyanK7n]
 ## I'm a Student, Gamer, Developer, and Blogger!👋

-- 🔭 I’m currently working on a Intresting project
+- 🔭 I’m currently working on a Interesting project on Early Covid Detection using Fast Ai as my weapon
 - 🥅 2020 Goals: *Start Blogging
                  *Complete and Deploy your Projects
+                 *Give a Talk Showcasing your project
-                 *Eat , Learn and Move !
+                 *Lookforward to your Mental Clarity and Physical health *Collab with amazing peeps around and Learn great things *Eat , Learn and Move !
 - ⚡ Fun fact: I love to play Games and make ideas a reality
 - 🔭 I’m currently working on something cool :wink: